top of page

 HOLDING THE KAUPAPA STEADY

-Maori folk singer-songwriter and taonga puoro tohunga, Hirini Melbourne (Ngai Tuhoe, Ngati Kahungunu) was my tutor for around 6 years.
+Maori folk singer-songwriter and taonga puoro tohunga, Hirini Melbourne (Ngai Tuhoe, Ngati Kahungunu) was my tutor for around six years.
 He was a teacher of traditional Maori world views that he put to song and shared for the people of Aotearoa.
 In my mind, he epitomised the concept of 'aroha'.
 He is the inspiration that also asks WAI.TAI to tread carefully upon the same pathway.
 My role is to keep the kaupapa of WAI.TAI visible and hold it steady.

 Aroha: compassion, empathy, love, kindness